Rijul1204/Tic-tac-toe/README.md

 # How to start

-In order to play this game, execute in following order
+In order to play this game, execute in following order (please ensure that, you have installed maven into your workspace)

   - mvn clean install
   - java -jar target/tic-tac-toe-1.0-SNAPSHOT.jar